nazo6/rktk/README.md

 #### Key mapping features

-Key mapping features is implemented in `rktk-keymanager` and this crate does not depend on rktk or embassy.
+Key mapping features is implemented in `kmsm` and this crate does not depend on rktk or embassy.

 | Feature name           | Status | Note                                      |